maple-labs/proxy-factory/README.md

 **DISCLAIMER: Please do not use in production without taking the appropriate steps to ensure maximum security.**

+## Overview

-Set of base contracts to deploy and manage versions on chain, designed to be minimally opinionated, extensible and gas-efficient.
+Set of base contracts to deploy and manage proxied contracts and implementation versions on chain, designed to be minimally opinionated, extensible and gas-efficient.
 These contracts were built to provide the necessary features to be reused across multiple projects, both within Maple and externally.

+See [`maple-labs/maple-proxy-factory`](https://github.com/maple-labs/maple-proxy-factory) for an example on how to inherit and use for custom applications for factories and proxies.

 ### Features
 - **No interfaces:** Contracts only define internal functionality and do not expose any external interfaces.
 Implementers are encouraged to mix and match the internal functions to cater to their specific needs.